Skip to content

 Important

-NUTS are in a different CRS than OSM data.
+NUTS are in a different coordinate reference system (CRS) than OSM data.

 Which geometry type our data have? st_geometrytype